abainbridge/deadfrog-lib/README.md

 # deadfrog-lib
 A simple graphics, keyboard and mouse library with a C interface.

-Deadfrog Lib is a collection of simple portable functions to create a window, get keyboard and mouse input and provide various 2D drawing primitives.
+Deadfrog Lib is a collection of simple, portable functions to create a window, get keyboard and mouse input and provide various 2D drawing primitives.
 It was created due to the frustration I found in just getting a simple interactive program up and running on a PC.
 The PC should be as easy to program as my ZX Spectrum was in 1982.

+It is CPU based and makes no attempt to use the GPU.

 It currently supports Windows and Linux/X11.